dotnet/source-build/Documentation/add-new-rid.md

 Here's how to fix it.

-1. Grab the source code
+1. Grab the source code of dotnet/runtime or dotnet/corefx

    For .NET Core (3.1 or earlier):